 Begin by assuming an athletic position, back straight, core engaged, and feet hip-width distance apart.

-Next, while keeping your left foot planted in the ground, raise your right leg off the ground, ben ditto that you form a 90 degrees angle at the hip.
+Next, while keeping your left foot planted in the ground, raise your right leg off the ground so that you form a 90-degree angle at the hip.

-For more challenge, use weight or slowly flex your hip forward.
+For more challenges, use weight or slowly flex your hip forward.